wise-introvert/imageboard/README.md

   // (including the main comment of the thread).
   comments: Comment[],

-  // Is this thread "sticky" (pinned).
+  // Is this thread "sticky" ("pinned") (on top of others).
-  isSticky: boolean?,
+  onTop: boolean?,
+  // The order of a "sticky" ("pinned") thread amongst other "sticky" ("pinned") ones.
+  onTopOrder: number?,

   // Is this thread locked.
-  isLocked: boolean?,
+  locked: boolean?,

-  // A "rolling" thread is the one where old messages are purged as new ones come in.
+  // A "trimming" thread is one where old messages are purged as new ones come in,
+  // so that the total comments count doesn't exceed a certain threshold.
-  isRolling: boolean?,
+  trimming: boolean?,

   // On imageboards, threads "expire" due to being pushed off the
   // last page of a board because there haven't been new replies.